ssaunier/track-outbound-links/Readme.md

 ## Install

 Locate your `<script>` tag where you included the Google Analytics tracking code.
-Before the closing tag `</script>`, insert the minimified javascript.
+Before the closing tag `</script>`, insert the minified javascript.

 ```js
 /*!